solaroiiid/true-education-manhwa-wiki/docs/chapters/index.md

 # Chapters

-This section organizes the manhwa by chapters.
+This section contains chapter pages for the True Education manhwa.

-Chapter pages will be added here.
+Chapter pages will be listed here automatically.